Like the Live Program, the Certification webinars cover:

 - The latest info about Federal Human Resources and Federal Hiring Programs

-We utilize Adobe Connect for our webinar classes so that our government and military participants will be able to attend the live classes.
+We utilize Zoom for our webinar classes so that our government and military participants will be able to attend the live classes.
 Each class is instructor-led on webcam with a visual website tours, PowerPoint lessons, case studies, and interactive exercises.
 You will be able to access the documents and relevant webpages during the webinar, as well as the webinar recording once the class is completed.

 Advantages of the Webinar Training